CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/serialization/serialization-plugin-installation-and-configuration.md

 ## Enabling Serialization

-Once the core components are set up, follow these steps to enable Serialization features in both CompuTec WMS and ProcessForce.
+Once the core components are set up, follow these steps to enable Serialization features in both CompuTec WMS and CompuTec ProcessForce.

 ### CompuTec WMS